OSADP/OpenAWAM/field_node/instructions.md

 - Expand the filesystem to use the entire SD card.
 - Change the password.
 - Set timezone.
 - Set locale.
-Default is Great Britain; should instead use EN-US-UTF8.
+Default is Great Britain; U.S. users should instead use EN-US-UTF8.

+Although it's not essential to set the timezone properly (all the central software requires is that the clock be accurate relative to UTC--a goal that is achieved by synchronizing with an NTP server), setting the timezone helps ensure sane data is provided to the central software.

 After finishing with the configurator:
 --------------------------------------